FrozenDroid/arch-guide/installation.md

 to install the base packages.
 I actually recommend you also install base-devel.
 It'll save you time later on.
 For my machine, I'd run `pacstrap /mnt base base-devel`.
-On my Macbook, I also install `wireless_tools dialog`, so I can still run `wifi-menu` once I've installed Arch.
+On my Macbook, I also install `dialog` and `wpa_supplicant`, so I can still run `wifi-menu` once I've installed Arch.
 The `base` packages does not contain all the packages that the live image (your install USB) has.
 Sometimes, when I try to run `pacstrap`, I get really slow speeds.
 You can fix this by choosing a mirror server close to you in `/etc/pacman.d/mirrorlist`.
 Run your editor of choice (nano, vim, etc) and put the mirror server closest to you at the top of the file.